-Recommendation #9 8.2.1.
+D 11: 116 Recommendation #9 8.2.1.
 Personnel access and use online environments in line with the entity's Code of Conduct and relevant communication protocols.
 Priority 2 8.2.2 The entity routinely monitors the online environment, reporting and responding to breaches of its Code of Conduct or child safeguarding policies in accordance with the entity's disciplinary, complaint handling or other relevant processes.
-Details of finding The Provincial and executive team in the Order of the Servants of Mary mu Code of Conduct and ensure this online monitoring clause is included. st confirm their Recommendation The Code of Conduct reflect that online activity will be monitored.
+Details of finding The Provincial and executive team in the Order of the Servants of Mary must confirm their Code of Conduct and ensure this online monitoring clause is included.
+Recommendation The Code of Conduct reflect that online activity will be monitored.
 Agreed Action 1.
-The Order of the Servant's of Mary Code of Conduct will state that online activity will be monitored. ne activity will be Responsibility Fr.
+The Order of the Servant's of Mary Code of Conduct will state that online activity will be monitored.
+Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date 31 March 2023

-Recommendation #1 0 8.3.1.
+Recommendation #10 8.3.1.
 The entity assesses safeguarding risks in the physical environment under its control or management including buildings, structures, open spaces, grounds, homes of religious and clergy, and arrangements for live-in carers/caretakers.
-Priority 2 Details of finding The Order of the Servants of Mary have yet to monitor the online environmes of clergy. nent of all the Recommendation Include all the physical environments of the Order of the Servants of Mary in the IT monitoring system.
-Agreed Action greed Action 1.
-The Order of the Servants of Mary will monitor all physical environment that personnel (including clergy) occupy.
-Responsibility Fr.
+Priority 2 Details of finding The Order of the Servants of Mary have yet to monitor the online environment of all the homes of clergy.
+Recommendation Include all the physical environments of the Order of the Servants of Mary in the IT monitoring system.
+Agreed Action The Order of the Servants of Mary will monitor all physical environment (including clergy) occupy. nt that personnel Responsibility Fr.
 Peter Porteous, Provincial Delegate.
 Due date 31 March 2023